Finance

 Annual Dues

-The Southwest Shore Association collects $100 per cabin per year.
-From that amount, $50 per year pays the SWS Association’s Dues for general operating expenses, regular maintenance projects, administrative expenses, and a reserve for unforeseen or emergency projects.
+The Southwest Shore Association collects $120 per cabin per year.
+Of that amount, $60 goes to the SWS General Fund to pay for the SWS Association’s general operating expenses, such as brush removal and clearance projects, administrative expenses, occasional SWS celebration events, and a reserve for unforeseen or emergency projects.
 Although our SWS annual assessment is voluntary, we hope that each cabin group will choose to collaborate with their SWS neighbors by funding the maintenance and operation of our Southwest Shore Colony.

-In addition to $50 for the SWS Annual Dues, the other $50 per cabin per year pays for that cabin’s Regular Membership in National Forest Homeowners (NFH).
-NFH is a national organization that represents and advocates for the 14,000 Forest Service cabin owners nationwide.
+The other $60 per cabin is remitted to National Forest Homeowners (NFH) Association to purchase that cabin’s Regular Membership* in National Forest Homeowners.
+NFH is a national organization that represents and advocates for the 13,000+ Forest Service cabin owners nationwide.
 Many issues, policies, and regulations are national in scope, affecting all Forest Service cabin owners.
 We Southwest Shore owners, along with all other Forest Service cabin owners nationwide, definitely need the national expertise, representation, and influence provided by NFH and focused in Washington, D.C.
 NFH representatives lobby Senators and Congressmen to advocate for policies and legislation that are favorable to cabin-owner interests as Recreational Residence permitees on U.S. National Forest lands.

-National Forest Homeowners has other membership options in addition to the Regular Membership.
+*National Forest Homeowners has other membership options other than the Regular Membership.
 Please follow this link to review the various NFH membership options.
 If you wish, you can select one of those options when you make your SWS Dues and NFH Membership payment.

 -------------------------